 Refrigerate your overnight oats mixture for at least 6 hours.
 I make mine just before bed and they’re perfect in the morning!

 There are different rules regarding this, depending on where you live in the world.
-For Australian residents, Coeliac Australia provides a great resource on this topic.
+For Australian residents, Coeliac Australia is a great resource on this topic.
 Always be sure to read the labels and consult with a health professional if you are unsure.

-Serving suggestions:
+Serving Suggestions:

 For this recipe, I like to use a topping of Greek yoghurt, chopped almonds, coconut flakes and some additional sliced banana.